-On-line monitoring using continuous environmental monitoring system (CEMS) shall be carried out for the Centralised Air Pollution Unit (CAPCS), cogeneration units (CHP) and the ammonia stripping plant (ASP) during the commissioning and operation phase.
+On-line monitoring using continuous environmental monitoring system (CEMS) shall be carried out for the Centralised Air Pollution Unit (CAPCS), cogeneration units (CHPs) and the ammonia stripping plant (ASP) during the commissioning and operation phase.
+The most recent sensor calibrations for the CAPCS system was carried out on 15 January 2024 for VOCs and 19 January 2024 for H_2S .
 The most recent span calibrations for the CHPs and ASP CEMS systems were carried out from 26 to 28 September 2023.
 Annual CAPCS CEMS calibration was carried out from 10 to 12 October 2023.